mobxjs/mobx-state-tree/docs/concepts/volatiles.md

 5. Volatile props are preserved during the lifecycle of an instance.
 See also [reconciliation](reconciliation)
 6. Changes in volatile props won't show up in the patch or snapshot stream
 7. It is currently not supported to define getters / setters in the object returned by `volatile`
-8.  volatile expects real variables, (a real string, a real array, etc).
+8. Volatile props expect real variables, (a real string, a real array, etc).
 Calling `create` on the types, will generate real variables.